HinthKrish/Conference/README.md

 # Conference
-📚 Conference Presented innovative engineering solutions at national and international conferences, showcasing research in robotics, automation, and sustainable technology.
+Presented innovative engineering solutions at national and international conferences, showcasing research in robotics, automation, and sustainable technology.